 Now to the cake, you could say this cake is as healthy as it gets in the world of cakes, it’s gluten-free and vegan and it’s a combination of the skills that I’ve been learning so I can share them with you.
 I’ve used my Banana Blueberry Muffins recipe with couple of changes, so it’s not a completely new recipe, but it’s so good that I wanted to see how it works in a cake.

-The frosting is a combination of coconut cream and coconut yoghurt that works like a dream.
-It’s basically dairy-free version of a frosting I used to make which was a blend of Mascarpone and Greek yoghurt.
+The frosting is a combination of coconut cream and coconut yogurt that works like a dream.
+It’s basically dairy-free version of a frosting I used to make which was a blend of Mascarpone and Greek yogurt.
 I’ve never liked frostings loaded with sugar, especially for children, because that’s the only thing that they eat and so this used to be my frosting to go to.
 For the colour I’ve used freeze dried blueberry powder that you can get on Amazon or health food store.
 I just couldn’t help myself, but put few violets on top, it’s a Spring after all:)

 - 95g teff flour (3/4 cup)